-I’ve been having a massive clear-out of my home office, and to ease the pain of this essentially hideous task, I’ve been listening to online author interviews, which has been a massive treat — it’s been like having my very own writing guru radio channel.
+I’ve been having a massive clear-out of my home office and to ease the pain of this essentially hideous task, I’ve been listening to online author interviews.

 By author surname:

 NCWGF 2016 – Masterclass by Kit de Waal – The Art of Trespass (2016 – 1 hour 5 min).
 Lecture presenting the context of appropriation in changing political landscapes, followed by talk on writing as a working class writer.

 Kit de Waal on The Trick to Time (2018 – 6 min).
 Capturing moments, grief and loss, and things of great meaning.
 Love this interview.